anhinga/fluid/AtPartyTalk.md

 http://www.scholarpedia.org/article/Metalearning#Neural_metalearners_that_learn_learning_algorithms

-People are not really using this ability of RNNs to modify their own matrices
+People are not really using this ability of RNNs to modify their own matrices for a number of reasons
-(e.g. paper [J. Schmidhuber, A `self-referential' weight matrix, 1993]
-seems to use very awkward encodings leading to high sensitivity of behavior of the net in question to small changes of parameters;
+(e.g. paper [J. Schmidhuber, A `self-referential' weight matrix, 1993] seems to use very awkward encodings leading to high sensitivity of behavior of the net in question to small changes of parameters;